gucorpling/gentle/README.md

     * lisp_binary/ - binarized lisp trees (.dis format)
     * dependencies/ - a converted RST dependency representation (.rsd format)
     * disrpt/ - plain segmentation and relation-per-line data formats following the DISRPT shared task specification
-  * xml/ - vertical XML representations with 1 token or tag per line, metadata, summaries and tab delimited lemmas and POS tags (extended VVZ style, vanilla, UPOS and CLAWS5, as well as dependency functions), compatible with the IMS Corpus Workbench (a.k.a.
+  * xml/ - vertical XML representations with 1 token or tag per line, metadata, and tab delimited lemmas and POS tags (extended VVZ style, vanilla, UPOS and CLAWS5, as well as dependency functions), compatible with the IMS Corpus Workbench (a.k.a.
 TreeTagger format).